Zanclean flood: Background

 The geologic history of the Mediterranean is governed by plate tectonics involving the African Plate, the Arabian Plate and the Eurasian Plate which shrank the previously existing Tethys Ocean until its western part became the present-day Mediterranean.
-For reasons not clearly established, during the latest Miocene the Mediterranean was severed from the Atlantic Ocean and partly dried up when the Guadalhorce and Rifian corridors that had previously connected the Mediterranean to the Atlantic closed, triggering the Messinian Salinity Crisis with the formation of thick salt deposits on the former seafloor and erosion of the continental slopes.
+For reasons not clearly established, during the late Miocene the Mediterranean was severed from the Atlantic Ocean.
+It partly dried up when the Guadalhorce and Rifian corridors that had previously connected the Mediterranean to the Atlantic closed.
+This triggered the Messinian Salinity Crisis with the formation of thick salt deposits on the former seafloor and erosion of the continental slopes.
 The Nile and Rhône carved deep canyons during this time.
-Water levels in the Mediterranean during this time dropped by kilometres; the exact magnitude of the drop and whether it was symmetric between the Western Mediterranean and the Eastern Mediterranean is unclear; it is possible that interconnected seas remained on the floor of the Mediterranean.
+Water levels in the Mediterranean during this time dropped by kilometres.
+The exact magnitude of the drop, and whether it was symmetric between the Western Mediterranean and the Eastern Mediterranean, is unclear; it is possible that interconnected seas remained on the floor of the Mediterranean.

 The presence of Atlantic fish in Messinian deposits and the volume of salt deposited during the Messinian Salinity Crisis implies that there was some remnant flow from the Atlantic into the Mediterranean even before the Zanclean flood.
-Already before the Zanclean flood, increased precipitation and runoff had lowered the salinity of the remnant sea, with some water putatively originating in the Paratethys north of the Mediterranean.
+Already before the Zanclean flood, increased precipitation and runoff had lowered the salinity of the remnant sea, leading to the deposition of the so-called "Lago Mare" sediments.
+Fluctuations in water levels may have taken place, with water originating in the Paratethys north of the Mediterranean through waterbody capture processes.